ProsperousTroll/Zachs-Dotfiles/README.md

 <sub>Hyprshot and dragon-drop are packages **available on the AUR**, you will need to use a front end like [yay](https://github.com/Jguer/yay) or [paru](https://github.com/Morganamilo/paru) to install them.</sub>

 Here's a handy command you can paste to install the essential prerequisites (on Arch Linux):

 `sudo pacman -S hyprland ghostty hyprpaper fastfetch yazi fuzzel stow ttf-roboto-mono-nerd`

 (If you are trying to get these dots working on another distro you're on your own...
 But I do recommend getting [the Nix package manager](https://nixos.org) set up on your distro for the best shot at compatibility.)

+###### LAPTOP ONLY - HYPRSCROLLER

+For laptop, I use the hyprland plugin *hyprscroller.* It's not required, but it makes really good use of the limited screen space of a laptop.
+Not to meantion it's SO much nicer to use with a trackpad.

+To install/enable it, you can use the awesome `hyprpm` tool.
+Just run this command:
+`hyprpm add https://github.com/cpiber/hyprscroller && hyprpm update && hyprpm enable hyprscroller && hyprpm reload -n`

+Then you're all set!

 # INSTALLATION INSTRUCTIONS